TEF

 Promotion of education

-TEF's research, publications, training programmes and compliance awareness activities advance trade, customs and governance education.
+TEF's research, publications, training programmes and compliance awareness activities advance governance and compliance education across India's regulatory framework.

 Livelihood enhancement projects

-TEF's support for trade intermediaries — Custom House Agents and customs brokers — whose livelihood may be affected by corporate misconduct or regulatory proceedings.
+TEF's support for intermediaries and service providers in regulated sectors, including Custom House Agents and customs brokers, whose livelihoods may be affected by systemic compliance failures by corporate bodies.

 Promotion of gender equality & women's empowerment

-Where TEF's training and capacity-building programmes specifically support women trade professionals and intermediaries.
+Where TEF's training and capacity-building programmes specifically support women professionals and intermediaries in regulated sectors.

 Contributions to PM National Relief Fund or similar funds